modiimedia/arri/packages/arri-validate/README.md

 )
 ```

-### ID Shorthand
+### ID Shorthand (Experimental)

-Because IDs are really important for producing consise type names.
-Arri validate also provides a shorthand for defining IDs of objects, discriminators, and recursive types.
+Because IDs are really important for producing concise type names.
+Arri validate also provides an _experimental\*_ shorthand for defining IDs of objects, discriminators, and recursive types.

 ```ts
 // ID will be set to "Book"